MigVega/Ogm2Pgbm/README.md

 # Ogm2Pgbm
 Robust BIM-based 2D-LiDAR Localization for Lifelong Indoor Navigation in Changing and Dynamic Environments

-The code will be availbale after publication ~ October 2022.
+Code will be available after publication ~Oct 2022.